makkax/JavaCodeGenerator/README.md

 ## More Examples

-All examples listed here are included in the `src-eclipse` project directory.
+All examples listed here are included in the `src-eclipse` project directory (class `MainExamples`).

 Here is another example where 10 classes implementing an interface `Named` (also generated) are created and each one contains a field referencing another `Named` type: